One of the most common questions asked about studying abroad is how much a program costs.

 Diverse International Women of Color Scholarship

-The Diverse International Women Of Color Summer 2021 Study Abroad Scholarship is intended to assist women of color who are exceptional in their studies and in need of financial assistance to study abroad.
+The Diverse International Women Of Color Study Abroad Scholarship is intended to assist women of color who are exceptional in their studies and in need of financial assistance to study abroad.

-DIWC will award (5) $500 scholarships to women of color who have been accepted to a Summer 2021 Study Abroad Program.
+DIWC will award two (2) $500 scholarships to women of color who have been accepted to a Summer 2023 Study Abroad Program.

 Important Dates to remember:

 For more information, visit DIWC Scholarship Fund.